4d/docs/docs/FormEditor/createStylesheet.md

 These files are stored in the project's "/SOURCES" folder.

+Every style rule in a style sheet contains two parts: a [selector](#style-sheet-selectors) and a [declaration](#style-sheet-declarations).

 ## Style Sheet Selectors

+A selector defines where to apply the style and the declaration defines the actual style to apply.

 While adapted to meet the specific needs of 4D forms, style sheets for project databases generally follow CSS syntax and grammar.
 The majority of form object attributes can be defined within a style sheet (not including object types, methods, events, and lists).

-Every style rule in a style sheet contains two parts: a selector and a declaration.
-A selector defines where to apply the style and the declaration defines the actual style to apply.
+## Style Sheet Declarations

 Multiple declaration lines can be grouped together to form a declaration block.
 Each line in a CSS declaration block must end with a semicolon, and the entire block must be surrounded by curly braces.

+The majority of form objects can be declared with their JSON name.
+For more information, see the **Dynamic Forms** page in the Design Reference.

 ### Object Type